Mufasa8066/Power-Regulator-LED-Board/README.md

 - Components must be placed only on the top layer
 - Total board thickness must be standard thickness (approximately 62 mils)

-Board dimensions will based on the dimensions of the Arduino UNO.
+Since the board will be mounted onto the Arduino UNO, its dimensions will be based on those of the UNO.

-These are the schematics;
+These are the schematics, made from Altium Designer's schematic editor: